marcusnielsen/Emma.Scoresheet/README.md

 * Localized.
 * Secure login via passport.
 * Change bootswatch theme in runtime.
+* Configurable modules.
 * Scoresheet forms are built from JSON.
+(Not yet active, but see previous version for the working demo product.)
 * Each form input type is rendered as its own directive.
+(As above.)